Modding the Inspiron 7570

 If you got everything right you should have a fully assembled machine at the end of this, now with a much better screen!

-NV156FHM-N61 has great colour reproduction with about 90% sRGB coverage and much warmer colours.
+NV156FHM-N61 has great colour reproduction with 100% sRGB coverage and much warmer colours.

 The new panel also retains its colour accuracy much better than the original when the backlight is dimmed.